Lasers for Cold Atoms and Molecules

 Download the full applications note here

-Azurlight systems fiber lasers are frequently employed for trapping of cold atoms due to their high output powers up to 120 W, ultra-low noise level, single-frequency emission, outstanding pointing stability, nearly perfect Gaussian beam profile, and best-in-class power stability of < ± 0.3% in the short and < ± 0.5% in the long term.
-Azurlight systems MOPA technology allows selecting exotic wavelength in the UV to NIR wavelength range.
+Fiber lasers are frequently employed for trapping of cold atoms due to their high output powers, ultra-low noise level, single-frequency emission, outstanding pointing stability, nearly perfect Gaussian beam profile, and best-in-class power stability (typically < ± 0.3% in the short and < ± 0.5% in the long term).

 Related products